 - 16 eToro – Best UK Investment Platform

 What is Scalable Capital?

 What sets Scalable Capital apart is that it focuses on portfolio optimization and risk management.
-Instead of assigning you a cookie-cutter investment portfolio, this stock broker offers a custom set of exchange traded funds (ETFs) that match your investing goals and risk tolerance.
-Scalable Capital uses advanced modeling to predict your portfolio’s risk to within 95% confidence and continuously optimizes your portfolio to match market conditions.
+Instead of assigning you a cookie-cutter investment portfolio, this stock broker offers a custom set of exchange-traded funds (ETFs) that match your investing goals and risk tolerance.
+Scalable Capital uses advanced modeling to predict your portfolio’s risk within 95% confidence and continuously optimizes your portfolio to match market conditions.

 Over the past four years, Scalable Capital has acquired more than 50,000 clients and has more than £2 billion in assets under management.
 The broker also has a partnership with German banking firm ING.

 Scalable Capital offers two account types for UK investors: a stocks and shares ISA and a SIPP account.

 The ISA account is a tax-privileged account that allows for deposits of up to £20,000 per year.
 You do not pay capital gains taxes on any profits from your investments and there are no limits on when you can withdraw your funds.